 Yes, that means 16 ounces!
 “New research from the Journal of Human Nutrition and Dietetics confirmed what we see daily as registered dietitians: It showed that people who increased their water by one, two or three cups a day ate up to 205 calories less daily, and they took in up to 200 fewer milligrams of sodium daily,” say The Nutrition Twins.
 What’s this mean for you?
 Drink more water—and ultimately this equals fat loss and less bloat.
 “Start your day on the right track,” they continue.
 “Water is invigorating and will wake up you and your digestive tract; water is refreshing and will boost your energy while also pushing out the leftovers from last night that that are lingering in the colon.
 It will help to flush out body-bloating salt and water, will prevent dehydration, and will give your body what it needs for its’ chemical reactions to make energy.”
 Okay, we’re sold.
 Time to guzzle that H20!

 Make Each Meal A Little Healthier

 You may have gotten used to someone else preparing your meals or making your decisions for you while on vacation.
-But now that you've loaded up on veggies and are starting to hold yourself accountable again, here's where you can make some smart swaps for healthy eating.
-"If you are having oatmeal in the morning, throw in some fresh berries.
-Add greens to your sandwich at lunch and skip the processed bread," says Hayim.
-"At dinner, stick to lean protein sources like fish or chicken.
-No fried food and no salt can also help; try cooking with fresh herbs and spices to boost flavor instead."
-Try any of these 32 Kitchen Hacks for Healthy Eating to cook up some post-vacay weight loss!
+But now that you’ve loaded up on veggies and are starting to hold yourself accountable again, here’s where you can make some smart swaps for healthy eating.
+“If you are having oatmeal in the morning, throw in some fresh berries.
+Add greens to your sandwich at lunch and skip the white bread,” says Hayim.
+“At dinner, stick to lean protein sources like fish or chicken.
+No fried food and no salt can also help; try cooking with fresh herbs and spices to boost flavor instead.”

 Get Leafy With It